tolgaevcimen/renescrow_poc/readme.txt

 - For questions with options, options can only be selected after the question is selected
 - 2 types of questions exist (text input, options-with-images)
 - Questions can be given from json
+- Validation logic implemented
+- Logic for next question selection according to previous answers is implemented
+- Logic for placeholder string in questions is implemented
+- Logic for option filtering according to answers of previous questions is implemented

 Known issues and missing features
 - Icons from the original site are missing
 - Next question button is not implemented
-- Validation not implemented
-- Logic for next question selection according to previous answers is not implemented
 - Images in options are not located exactly as in the original site
 - Landing page is not implemented
 - Submit functionality is not implemented